RuslanBrilenkov/RuslanBrilenkov/README.md

 I am seeking a Data Scientist role because I have creative problem-solving, cross-functional teamwork, statistics, and machine learning skills making me a perfect fit for this role.
 I want my knowledge to be transformed into a product that helps people.

-Looking forward to applying my problem-solving, machine learning, and programming skills for solving a wide variety of real-world business problems.

 Currently, I am pursuing a Doctorate (Ph.D.) degree in Astrophysics at Kapteyn Astronomical Institute (University of Groningen, Groningen, the Netherlands).